-Grantham Centre Associate Director Dr Rachael Rothman and one of the leaders of Plastics: Redefining Single-Use was interviewed by national newspaper The Telegraph.
+Grantham Centre Co-Director Dr Rachael Rothman and one of the leaders of Plastics: Redefining Single-Use was interviewed by national newspaper The Telegraph.

 "The problem is the sheer volume we have, it’s not the fact it’s plastic," says Rachael in the interview.
 "It’s our throwaway attitude to plastic that is the problem."
 Read the full piece here.

 When the UK government requested evidence to create new standards for biodegradable, compostable and bio-based plastics our plastics team was keen to respond.